amanjhurani/darshan-mcq-scrapper/README.md

 Commands
 >pip install -r requrements.txt

 >py scrapper.py

-To get the Inputs go to your Go to http://gtu-mcq.com/ then click on your course and then click on subject and then copy the url of first chapter.
+To get the Inputs, Go to http://gtu-mcq.com/ then click on your course and then click on the subject and then copy the url of the first chapter.

 In my case..
 It was http://gtu-mcq.com/BE/Computer-Engineering/Semester-8/2180703/5161/MCQs?q=9aZHDjblmRk=